 Dr. Henry Kissinger, the much travelled American Secretary of State faces his most difficult Middle?

-Dr. Henry Kissinger, the much travelled American Secretary of State faces his most difficult Middle East settlement mission this week with discussions with Israel and Egypt over the Sinai Desert.
+Background: Dr. Henry Kissinger, the much travelled American Secretary of State faces his most difficult Middle East settlement mission this week with discussions with Israel and Egypt over the Sinai Desert.

 Israel at present holds the strategic Mitla and Gidi Passes and the Abu Rodeis oil fields.
 If Dr. Kissinger can persuade Israel to withdraw her forces from these areas the Jerusalem Government would accept nothing less than a legally binding document signed by Egypt to end the long and bloody dispute and start improving relations man to man.